imperugo/imperugo.github.io/_drafts/2014-06-09-top-framework-for-net-web-developers.markdown

 ######Website: *[http://www.asp.net/signalr](http://www.asp.net/signalr)*<br/>
 ######Source code: *[https://github.com/SignalR/SignalR](https://github.com/SignalR/SignalR)*<br/>

-I'm not sure if exist another Framework for real time applications in .NET but surely SignalR it is the most famous and used.
+I'm not sure if exist another Framework for real time applications in .NET world but surely SignalR it is the most famous and used.
 Build by the same team of ASP.NET MVC / Web API it offers several clients (iOS and Android with [Xamarin](http://xamarin.com/), Windows 8 and Windows Phone) and finally it supports old browsers (with fallback of course forever-frame, polling and son on).

 <br/>